 Retail & Restaurant:

-The firm’s combination of insolvency, real estate and commercial finance expertise enables members of the firm to represent a wide range of interests arising from the insolvency of large restaurant chains and retail outlets, including The Walking Company, American Apparel, The Sports Authority, Great Atlantic & Pacific Tea Company (A&P), Wet Seal, Fresh & Easy Neighborhood Market, Ashley Stewart, Dine Brands, Circuit City, Specialty Retail Shops Holding Corp. (aka Shopko), Haggen Holdings LLC, The Limited, Payless Shoe Source, BCBG Max Azria, Bon-Ton Stores, and Ruby’s Diner.
-In addition, the firm is currently representing the creditors’ committee in the Woodbridge Group of Companies chapter 11, which involves a $1.2 billion ponzi scheme.
+The firm’s combination of insolvency, real estate and commercial finance expertise enables its attorneys to represent a wide range of parties involved in the insolvency of large restaurants and retail outlets, including Fairway Market, American Apparel, The Sports Authority, Great Atlantic & Pacific Tea Company (A&P), Wet Seal, Granite City Food & Brewery Ltd., Ashley Stewart, Circuit City, Specialty Retail Shops Holding Corp. (aka Shopko), Haggen Holdings LLC, The Limited, Payless Shoe Source, BCBG Max Azria, Bon-Ton Stores, and Ruby’s Diner.

 The firm has played prominent roles in some of the nation’s largest production and distribution company chapter 11 cases, including The Weinstein Company Holdings LLC, Penthouse Global Media, Inc., KSL Media, Digital Domain Media, BR Festivals, AMF Bowling Worldwide, United Artists, Loews Cinemas, General Cinemas, Mann Theaters, 21st Century Film Group and Quintex Entertainment, and has been involved in the cases of high profile entertainers/ athletes, including Toni Braxton, Ronald Isley, Johnny Gill and Mike Tyson, as well as record company Deathrow Records, and Marion ‘Suge’ Knight.